rmcanany/SolidEdgeStorekeeper/Readme.md

   <img src="media/companion_spreadsheet.png">
 </p>

 The rows represent different sizes, the columns represent values for a given size.
 The first row holds the name for each value, the second holds its *type*.
-The first column tells the program whether or not to display a given size.
-It's for reducing clutter in the interface.
+The first column lets you identify your favorite parts as discussed above.

 The types `Variable` and `LeafNodeVariable` refer to entries in the template's variable table.
 One other *type* not shown in the image is `ParameterString`.
 That denotes a value that is needed in the template, but does not reside in the variable table.
 For those,  there must be separate code to handle it.
 Currently only `ThreadDescription` is supported.
 See `AnsiFasteners.xls` for an example.